Private 1st Class Walter S. Brinton (1917–1944)

 D-Day in Normandy

 1st Battalion (including Private 1st Class Brinton’s Company “A”) of the 116th Infantry Regiment sailed from England aboard the transport S.S.
 Empire Javelin.
 Early on the morning of June 6, 1944, Brinton’s company boarded a group of six L.C.A.s (Landing Craft, Assault).
-If his mother’s account was correct and Brinton was indeed a radio operator, he most likely would have stood in the bow of one of the boats, accompanying an officer.

 The naval bombardment preceding the landing had only limited effect and heavy bombers dropped their ordnance well inland.
 Planners decided to begin the landings close to low tide so that engineers could eliminate obstacles that would otherwise have been underwater later in the day.
 Although that would make things easier for the follow-up waves, the first troops to land would have to cross a much longer stretch of beach on foot while under fire.